credativ/pg_backup_ctl-plus/resources/reference/source/commandref.rst

 The ``LIST BASEBACKUPS`` command gives a list of basebackups and its status in the specified archive.
-Basebackups are always listed in ascending order, sorted by their creation date.
-Thus, the oldest basebackup is the first in the list.
+Basebackups are always listed in descending order, sorted by their creation date.
+Thus, the newest basebackup is the first in the list.

 Examples::